fusioncharts/vue-fusiongrid/README.md

 # vue-fusiongrid

-A simple and lightweight `VueJS` component for `FusionGrid` JavaScript Charting Library.
-The `vue-fusiongrid` wrapper lets you easily include G in your `VueJS` projects.
+A simple and lightweight `VueJS` component for `FusionGrid` JavaScript Grid Library.
+The `vue-fusiongrid` wrapper lets you easily include FusionGrid in your `VueJS` projects.

 ## Table of Contents